Multi-Datacenter Architectures on Confluent Platform

 2-Cluster Active-Passive

-A 2-cluster active-passive architecture involves two fully-operational clusters, each running a separate Confluent cluster, where one cluster is the “active” cluster serving all produce and consume requests and the second “passive” cluster is a copy of the “active” but without applications running against it.
+A 2-cluster active-passive architecture involves two clusters: one fully operational “active” cluster serving all produce and consume requests, and one “passive” cluster that is a copy of the “active” but without applications of the “active” but without applications running against it.
 When the “active” data center fails, applications failover to the “passive” data center.
 The key difference between this and the 2-cluster active-active architecture is that the active-passive architecture has applications only running in one cluster during normal operating conditions.

-This architecture provides RPO>0 and RTO>0.
+This architecture provides RPO > 0 and RTO > 0.
 RPO is greater than 0 because cross-cluster replication is asynchronous.
-RTO is greater than 0 because applications need to failover to a different Confluent cluster.
+RTO is greater than 0 because applications need to fail over to a different Confluent Platform cluster.

 In this architecture, the entire application is run within the active cluster.
-Every event produced to the local active cluster is replicated asynchronous to the passive backup cluster.
+Every event produced to the local active cluster is replicated asynchronously to the passive backup cluster.

 Then, when failover is triggered, applications are started in the passive cluster, producing and consuming from the passive cluster.